 Strahan Weather: Tasmania’s West Coast is directly in the path of the Roaring 40s winds so it has some of the roughest weather in the state.
 In the summer temperatures range from lows of 8-11C to highs of 18-21C.
 While the summer months are drier than the rest of the year, the West Coast is still the wettest part of Tasmania.
 Be prepared to experience rain on any day of the year.

 Mobile Phone Coverage in Strahan: There is mobile phone coverage in Strahan, Queenstown, Zeehan, and Rosebery, but internet access can be slow.
 Once you get outside of the towns by just a kilometre or two, expect service to drop-off.

 How to Get to Strahan and Tasmania’s West Coast

 The most common way to get to Strahan is to drive yourself.
 Since you will want a car to get around on the West Coast, I recommend driving.
 It’s a 4.5-hour drive from Hobart via the A10 Lyell Highway.
 If you’re coming from the north, it’s a 2.75-hour drive from Devonport or 3.5 hours from Launceston via Cradle Mountain on the A10 Murchison Highway.
 Click here for driving directions.

 Public Transport to Strahan, Tasmania

-It is possible to see the sights in the town of Strahan without a car, so you could opt to take a public bus or to Strahan.
+It is possible to see the sights in the town of Strahan without a car, so you could opt to take a public bus to Strahan.
 Tassielink operates one bus a day between Strahan and Burnie with stops in Queenstown, Rosebery, Zeehan, and Tullah.

 Strahan and West Coast Tasmania Tours